Will Self-Driving Trucks Really Change the Transport Industry?

 Right now, the transport industry is facing a shortage of truck drivers.
 One reason this shortage exists is that driving a truck is physically, emotionally, and economically (pay for general carriers is not great, while some private fleets pay significantly better) hard.
 The transport industry is nearing a rate of 100% turnover every year.

-When freight carriers adopt self-driving trucks, there will be a huge demand, with excellent incentives, for skilled and experienced truck drivers to handle dock runs throughout the country.
+When trucking companies adopt self-driving trucks, there will be a huge demand, with excellent incentives, for skilled and experienced truck drivers to handle dock runs throughout the country.

 Better Compensation